agentbellnorm/dativity/README.md

 #### Invalidation

-A user might go back in your UI and change data, it is then likely that 'subsequent' data is no longer valid.
+A user might go back in your UI and modify data, it is then likely that 'subsequent' data is no longer valid.
 For example, if the loan amount is changed, the produced application document is probably not valid anymore.

 Dativity supports this via the function invalidate-data.
-When a data is invalidated, all the data that is produced by actions that depend on the invalidated data (phew) is invalidated recursively.
+When a data is invalidated, all the data that is produced by actions that depend on the invalidated data is invalidated recursively.

 When data is invalidated, it is not deleted.
-The data is kept, but it is 'uncommitted' which means that dativity will tell you that actions that depend on the uncommitted data are not allowed.
+The data is kept, but it is 'uncommitted' which means that dativity will say that actions that depend on the uncommitted data are not allowed.

 ```clojure
 (def case
     (dativity.core/invalidate-data case-model case :loan-details))
 ```

-Are the loan details gone from the state?
-No.
+Are the loan details gone from the case?

 ```clojure
 (:loan-details case)